drakhshaniaram/PowerDimensionCzar/README.md

  4. Easy to use: as it's observable, without need to tackle complex tables and helper classes, just input what you have and get what you want

 # GetDefaultDimensionFromAttrs
-Gets some dimension attributes and their values and returns the corresponding DefaultDimension.
+Recieves desired number of dimension attributes and their values and returns the corresponding DefaultDimension.
 ```csharp
 static void TEST_GetDefaultDimensionFromAttrs(Args _args)
 {